How to Write Marketing Proposals That Get Deals Done

 marketing proposal introduction slide

-3) Market challenges and opportunities
+3) Market challenges and opportunity

 marketing proposal challenge and opportunity slide